thenumbernine/super-metroid-randomizer-lua/README.md

 Item placement also allows for changing the probability of placing an item.
 In case you wanted to put all the super missiles and e-tanks at the end of the game.

+My next goal is to randomize doors, then maybe even blocks in certain passageways.

 ### I have added a dump of all memory ranges that I am using -- in an attempt to better chart out the ROM:

 [memory map](memorymap.txt)